plasticjoabo/plasticjoabo/README.md

 #### 😻 Projects

-- trying to release my first game on steam
+- release my first game in steam
-- creating a website about lusophone literature
+- create a website about lusophone literature

 #### 😼 Tools